couchbaselabs/couchbase-hpcloud/README.md

     $ /opt/couchbase/bin/memcachetest -l

-There are lots of useful monitoring graphs in the "MONITOR" section of the Couchbase Server web U/I.  Be sure to check them out.
+There are lots of useful monitoring graphs in the Couchbase Server web U/I.  Be sure to check them out.